-IMRG's Online Retail Index data shows that November trading leading up to Black Friday was poor: W/c 30th October (which includes 1st and 2nd November figures): -6.6% Year-on-Year (YoY) W/c 3rd November: -3.8% YoY

-W/c 10th November: -11.7% YoY
+IMRG's Online Retail Index data shows that November trading leading up to Black Friday was poor, though certainly skewed: W/c 30th October (which includes 1st and 2nd November figures): -6.6% Year-on-Year (YoY) W/c 3rd November: -3.8% YoY W/c 10th November: -11.7% YoY

 W/c 17th November: -22.8% YoY

+W/c 24th November: +30% YoY

-The most recent week's data (w/c 17th November) marked the steepest decline IMRG has recorded since the post-lockdown period in 2022.
-Crucially, Black Friday fell one calendar week later this year - on 29th November - meaning retailers cannot make like-for-like comparisons.
-Consequently, our next dataset for the week commencing 24th November is likely to show one of the most significant spikes in recent years.
+The w/c 17th November marked the steepest decline IMRG has recorded since the post-lockdown period in 2022.
+Crucially, Black Friday fell one calendar week later this year - on 29th November - meaning the YoY comparisons are not genuine like-for-likes.
+However, this movement brought one of the most significant spikes in revenue tracked by IMRG in years; in w/c 24th November, the online market saw a +30% YoY increase.

-Conversations with our retail community suggest a widespread expectation of a substantial surge from Black Friday through to Cyber Monday.
-Intriguingly, Cyber Monday falls in December this year, potentially inspiring more consumer spending.
-This concentration of volume could place immense pressure on customer service teams and logistics, reminiscent of trading patterns from 2014/15.
+The widespread expectation amongst our community or retailers of a substantial surge during Black Friday week appears to have been met.
+A stronger concentration of volume later in the month could have placed immense pressure on customer service teams and logistics, reminiscent of trading patterns from 2014/15, though traffic levels performed below the rate of revenue growth.

 Black Friday week insights